silviaCerby/gitbook/docs/management/workspace_configuration/user_management/guest_users/invite-a-guest-user-to-your-workspace.md

 ---
-description: This article describes how to invite a guest user to join your Cerby workspace and be available for item sharing.
+description: "This article describes how to invite a guest user to join your Cerby workspace and be available for item sharing."
 intercom_id: 9317127
 ---